fpscloud/Identity-Authentication/README.md

  ___
 # UI Integration

-You can find Reference implementation for both Customer & Agent UI in this repository.
+You can find reference implementation for both Customer & Agent UI in this repository.
 Please follow the below instructions to successfully integrate the widget into your UI.
 We have handled the HTTP requests with [Axios](https://github.com/axios/axios).
 CSS classes are named uniquely so that it doesn't interfere with your other styles.

 # Customer view
 ## HTML & CSS